 If you have questions about the hiring process or about how to register for a training opportunity, please contact Equal Opportunity and Equity at email@example.com or 919.513.0574.

 Use the resources below to help guide you through a successful search process.

 - Guidelines: The guidelines assist you in helping to make NC State a great place to work through compliant employment practices.
 The guidelines discuss applicable federal and state laws plus applicable NC State policies.

 - Guidelines for Recruiting a Diverse Workforce: The guidelines assists deans, department heads and search committee members in conducting equitable searches.

 - Pre-Employment Inquiry Guidelines: Legal guidelines for permissible questions during the interview and recruitment phase as well as those that must be avoided to comply with anti-discrimination laws and to reduce legal liability.

 - Diversity Recruitment Resources: A list of resources for people who would like more information regarding available resources within the University and the state/federal level.

 - Search Committee Resources: These documents have been created by EOE and Human Resources to assist search committees.

 - Recruiting Diverse Faculty: Offers training for units and departments focusing solely on the faculty hiring process.
 This program dives further into the search process by looking at how faculty diversity impacts a unit and shows participants how to utilize these techniques to reach a broad base of applicants.
-To schedule a training, please contact Dr. Eileen Taylor.
+To schedule a training, please contact Daniel Dougherty.